klmcwhirter/oci-shared-images/README.md

 As a developer using one of the bluefin-dx bootc images, I would like:

-- a set of OCI images that can be used for both distroboxen and dev containers
+- a set of OCI images that can be used for both distroboxen and (optionally) dev containers
 - manage the versions of tool chains between development projects as they are encountered in a single place
 	- e.g., the version of `zig` should be the same in a `devcontainer` and corresponding `distrobox`
-	- but multiple versions of `zig` can be accomplished with multiple image tags (e.g., `0.13` vs `nightly`)
+	- but multiple versions of `zig` can be accomplished with multiple image tags (e.g., `0.14.0` vs `nightly`)
 	- the version is managed by changing the value of a single ARG or shell variable (as appropriate)
 - such that most of the layers (think HD space utilization) will be shared between the `distrobox` and `devcontainer`
 - help avoid *host layering* and the need for *custom OS image*